Your Basket

 Remember to always dilute the tea tree oil with a carrier oil before use.

-This is a treatment that would need to be repeated for several days or weeks before you begin to see any noticeable results.
 You should also keep your nails as clean as possible during this period, which also includes keeping them trimmed down to avoid the build-up of dirt underneath the nail.

 Hands rubbing cream into skin and nails